What is the application process?

 What happens if I am unable (for whatever reason) to complete the programme?

-Our contract requires that you complete the programme (to satisfaction) in order to receive a list of your published links, a certificate of completion, and a letter of recommendation.
-Our contract is not changeable, as it's our terms and conditions.
+Our contract requires that you complete the programme (to satisfaction) in order to receive a a certificate of completion, a letter of recommendation and the Freelancers Toolkit.
+Our contract is not changeable, and the same applies to our terms and conditions.

 What support is offered to help us find work after the programme?